 Integra LifeSciences (IART)

-Integra LifeSciences keeps us up at night.
+Integra LifeSciences is in for a bumpy ride.
 Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team

 1. News